I have a “problem”.

 I’ve been a huge fan of the static HTML generator Hugo for years.
 First exposed through the Devopsdays community, I have used it for literally everything.
 From my personal website, the podcast I co-host, and many other projects, Hugo has been my hammer of choice.

-Then I found out Microsoft would be announcing Azure Static Web Apps at Build this year and I jumped the chance to get early access.
+Then I found out Microsoft would be announcing Azure Static Web Apps at Build this year and I jumped at the chance to get early access.

 I kid you not – in less time it took Dominos to bring me my 2nd cheese pizza this week, I had live sites for MY custom domains including free SSL (Secure Sockets Layer) certificates.